Riley area improvements

 Riley Park Fitness Area

-This spring and summer, we’re turning up the excitement at Riley Park by installing brand new fitness equipment next to the existing playground in the southwest corner of Riley Park, just off 12 Street NW.
+There is a new way to stay active at Riley Park, come by and enjoy the brand new fitness equipment next to the existing playground in the southwest corner of Riley Park, just off 12 Street NW.
 The uniquely designed training circuit includes a great variety of calisthenic and climbable equipment making it fun for a variety of users.
-This new convenient, low maintenance and versatile equipment will be installed with pour-in-place rubber surfacing.
+This new convenient, low maintenance and versatile equipment was installed with pour-in-place rubber surfacing.

 For the public’s safety and enjoyment, permanent warning signage from the equipment provider will be installed on-site.